StarRocks/starrocks/docs/sql-reference/sql-functions/utility-functions/isnull.md

 ## Parameters

 - `v`: the value to check.
-All date typs is supported.
+All date types is supported.

 ## Return value